vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Editor Extensions/Property Drawers/GetPropertyHeight.md

 ## PropertyDrawer: GetPropertyHeight

-PropertyDrawers don't have a layout phase that causes them to expand to contain the drawn content.
+Property Drawers don't have a layout phase that causes them to expand to contain the drawn content.
 UI Toolkit property drawers don't have this restriction, but the editor will only use a UI Toolkit drawer if the editor containing it is also UI Toolkit.

 ### Resolution
-#### This occurs every time the PropertyDrawer is used
+#### This occurs every time the Property Drawer is used
 Manually define the height by overriding the [`GetPropertyHeight`](https://docs.unity3d.com/ScriptReference/PropertyDrawer.GetPropertyHeight.html) function.

 #### This only occurs for the first element of a collection